Creative development & treatment writing for production companies

 Brands I’ve written treatments for: Alibaba, Allianz, Asda, Cadbury, Crédit Agricole, Disney, Fairy, Garnier, GSK, L’Oréal, Marriott, Max Factor, Miller Brewing Company, Mini, Porsche, Samsung and Thomson Reuters.

-A good treatment leaps off the page and gives the reader a clear picture of the not-yet-made film.
-It’s well-researched and speaks to the audience—be it a creative director, the CEO of a multinational corporation or the boss of a record label—in a way that leaves a lasting impression.
+A good treatment bounds off the page.
+It creates a clear picture of the not-yet-made film.
+It’s well-researched and speaks directly to the reader.
+That reader might be the creative director of an advertising agency, the CEO of a large company or the boss of a record label.
+Treatments have the power to turn dreams into reality.
+I guess that makes me some kind of wizard.